bids-standard/execution-spec/src/scope.md

 and event information and so on):
 [https://bids-specification.readthedocs.io/en/stable/](https://bids-specification.readthedocs.io/en/stable/)

+The keywords
-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
+"MUST", "MUST NOT", "REQUIRED",
+"SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-The terminology that will be used is inherited from BIDS-Raw and includes the
+The terminology that will be used is inherited from BIDS-Raw and includes the following:
-following:

 -   **Dataset** — a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
 A dataset consists of data acquired from one or more subjects and/or sessions.

 -   **Subject** — a person or animal participating in the study.
     Interchangeable with "**Participant**".

 -   **Session** — a consistent logical grouping of neuroimaging and other data across subjects.

 -   **Run** — an uninterrupted repetition of data acquisition that has the same acquisition parameters and task (however events can change from run to run due to different subject response or randomized nature of the stimuli).

--   **&lt;index>** - a nonnegative integer, possibly prefixed with arbitrary number of 0s for consistent indentation, for example, it is 01 in run-01 following run-&lt;index> specification.
+-   **<index>** - a nonnegative integer, possibly prefixed with arbitrary number of 0s for consistent indentation, for example, it is 01 in run-01 following run-<index> specification.

--   **&lt;label>** - an alphanumeric value, possibly prefixed with arbitrary number of 0s for consistent indentation, for example, it is rest in task-rest following task-&lt;label> specification.
+-   **<label>** - an alphanumeric value, possibly prefixed with arbitrary number of 0s for consistent indentation, for example, it is rest in task-rest following task-<label> specification.